AlexSDevDump/SwitchShinyBot/README.md

 Type in your game (FRLG, RSE etc), method (re, sr etc), target, and if you want to block any directions so you don't accidentally run out of the grass.

 Let it run and pray that the shinies turn up.

+-Create your own sequences

+Open the sequences.csv, and type out on a new line, following the expected pattern.
+The game and method can be called anything.

+Button inputs: a,b,x,y,up,down,left,right,l,r,zl,zr,plus,minus,home,capture.

+Loop control: loop, end.
+Use as loop left right end to walk left and right repeatedly.

+Events: encounter, check, battle.
+Encounter scans for a black screen, check times the battle length for a shiny, battle scans if the battle menu has loaded.

+Floats: 0.5 for example adds a 0.5 second delay.